March 26, 2026

 Invite only the necessary participants.

-Obviously, town hall meetings may be an exception to this rule, but it is generally advisable to keep the number of meeting attendees limited to those who are directly involved or have a significant contribution to make.
+While organization-wide gatherings like town hall meetings serve a different purpose, it is generally advisable to keep the number of meeting attendees limited to those who are directly involved or have a significant contribution to make.
 Smaller, more focused meetings often lead to better engagement, increased productivity, and more effective decision-making.

 Conduct meetings only when necessary.